hoangthienan95/computer-vision-project/README.md

 ## Training History

 The figures below describe the training losses for Runs 1-3.
-The baseline run was run for a single epoch hence we did not include the training history for that run.
+The baseline run was trained for a single epoch hence we did not include the training history for that run.
 For all the other three runs, we see a gradual improvement in training losses with each successive epoch.
 The best model from each run was chosen from the history by looking at the lowest validation loss across all epochs.
 In all three runs, we notice the training losses start to plateau at different points in the training cycle.

 Run 2 had the most number of epochs during the training cycle and we see the training losses improve only marginally after Epoch#20.
 It is important to point our here that during Run 2, the model was trained with augmented dataset with all layers set to trainable after Epoch # 20.
 This re-affirms our claim made above that augmentation is expected to have very little impact in improving the model accuracy after a certain point.